Drummond

 The Macedon Ranges region is celebrated for its artisan food and wine producers, farmers' markets, and vibrant arts scene, and Drummond benefits from this broader regional identity.
 The nearby towns of Kyneton and Daylesford provide access to cafes, boutique shopping, galleries, and essential services, including schooling and medical facilities.
 The locality appeals strongly to those seeking a tree change from Melbourne, offering a peaceful rural lifestyle with relatively easy access to the city via the Calder Freeway.
 The surrounding landscape of the Macedon Ranges supports bushwalking, cycling, and an active outdoor community.

-Drummond falls under postcode 3461 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Macedon (Northern Victoria) electorate.
+Drummond falls under postcode 3461 and is governed by the Hepburn Council (Local Government Area).
+For federal elections, residents vote in the electorate of Bendigo, while state elections fall under the Macedon (Northern Victoria) electorate.

 📍 Location